About Montebello

 The Montebello Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Nelson County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Montebello, Virginia residents are available through the local police department and authorized providers in Nelson County.
+Fingerprinting services for Montebello, Virginia residents are available through local police (where present) and authorized providers in Nelson County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Nelson County Sheriff's Office for scheduling and fees.

 Residents of Montebello seeking property records or information about their land can start by contacting the Nelson County Commissioner of the Revenue.
 This office maintains detailed records on real estate assessments, ownership history, and related documentation for parcels within the 22920 zip code.
 The Nelson County Circuit Court Clerk's Office also houses deed records, land surveys, and plat maps that can provide valuable insights into the area's development and property ownership over time.